 Anglera’s ticks in AI-native architecture and agentic commerce vision are genuine.
 The right platform choice depends on which capabilities matter most for the workflow you are trying to fix.

 This is the section most comparison pages skip.
-We're including it because recommending the wrong platform helps no one, and because the relationship between SKULaunch and Akeneo is more nuanced than a simple versus.
+We are including it because recommending the wrong platform helps no one, and because the right choice between SKULaunch and Anglera depends on the workflow you are trying to fix.

-Choose Anglera if you weight AI-native architecture above other criteria, you have in-house engineering resource to integrate a younger product, your buyer can support a Y Combinator-stage vendor, and your range is general retail or marketplace inventory rather than distribution or industrial.
-For AI-curious teams in the US, Anglera is a credible bet and the AI engineering depth is real.
+Choose Anglera if you weight AI-native architecture above other criteria, you have in-house engineering resource and want to work closely with a fast-moving YC-backed vendor, and your range is general retail, consumer goods, or marketplace inventory.
+For AI-curious teams in the US, Anglera is a credible choice and the AI engineering depth is real.

 Choose SKULaunch if you are a mid-market distributor or technical retailer whose primary workflow is getting clean structured data in from a fragmented supplier base.
 If your range includes ETIM-classified product (electrical, industrial, building supplies, automotive aftermarket), if you have 50 to 500 suppliers, and if your destination is a PIM or ecommerce platform you already run, SKULaunch is built for that.